singharyan006/tic-tac-toe/README.md

 ```
    git clone https://github.com/singharyan006/Tic-Tac-Toe.git
 ```
-2. Open index.html in your browser
+2. Open index.html in your browser — you're ready to play!
-3. Open your browser's DevTools console
-4. Follow the on-screen prompts to play the game

 ```
-⚠️ This game is console-only in v1.x — UI support will be introduced in v2.0-ui
+⚠️ The console-based versions (v1.x) are still available in previous releases.
 ```
 ---